openshift-labs/learn-katacoda/gitops/getting-started/03-deploying-sample-application.md

 ![bgd](../../assets/gitops/bgd.png)

-You can setup Argo CD to correct drift in the `Application` manifest; example:
+You can setup Argo CD to automatically correct drift in the `Application` manifest; example:

 ```yaml
 spec: